-School-aged boys who are in need, are usually referred to Ahadi Family Kenya by area chiefs, school principals, pastors, or the Children’s Department in Athi River town, Machakos County.
+School-aged boys who are in need, are usually referred to Ahadi Family Kenya by area chiefs, school principals, pastors, the police or the Children’s Department in Athi River town, Machakos County when they become aware of a child not in school, and not being cared for properly.
 Most are orphaned with no extended family able to care for them.
 Others are abandoned or abused, or are on the street because of parental neglect or poverty.
 All are stranded in life for one reason or another, and are vulnerable and many times hopeless.
-They agree to come live at Ahadi Family Kenya and be helped in the name of Jesus Christ.
-The local law courts make us their legal guardians.
-The seven-member board makes admission decisions following the scrutiny of the social worker.
+Average age is 14 years old.

 The six-member Ahadi Family Kenya Board of Directors makes admission decisions following the scrutiny of the social worker and the Department of Children's Services and consideration of our facilities.
 The boy and relatives must agree to have him come to live at Ahadi Family Kenya and be helped in the name of Jesus Christ.
 The local law courts then make us their legal guardians.